keya-dialog/jsalt-dialogue-lab/README.md

     --top_p 0.9 \
     --num_beams 1 \
 ```

-- Note that the dataloader_num_workers 0 is good for debugging.
+- Note that setting dataloader_num_workers to `0` is good for debugging.
 The dataloader runs in the main python thread.
-However, it is good to use more CPUs per 1 GPU.
+However, it is good to use more CPUs per 1 GPU if you are not debugging.
 - Explore the options and `qlora.py` especially the [Generation arguments](ttps://huggingface.co/docs/transformers/main_classes/text_generation).
+You can easily add them to command line.

 </details>

 Play with parameters like `top_k`, `temperature`, `max_new_tokens`, `penalty_alpha`, etc.